janneengestoft/birc-project/README.md

 ssh username@login.genome.au.dk
 ```

-When you do, you are promted for the password for your cluster username.
+When you do, you are prompted for the password for your cluster username.
 Enter that and press enter.
 You are now in your home folder on the cluster.
-Your terminal looks the same as before but it will print:
+Your terminal looks the same as before, but it will print:

 ```
   _____                                ______ _   __